 Continuing students, classified as non-resident, must satisfy the requirements to establish residency prior to submitting a Petition for In-State Residency Tuition Classification along with the required supporting documentation to the University Student Records Office.
 Petitions must be filed on or before the third Friday of the beginning of the semester.

-You are eligible to petition for residency for tuition purposes if:
+You are eligible to petition for residency for tuition purposes if you:

-- you have not participated in certain tuition reciprocity discount programs for twelve consecutive months.
-Applicable tuition reciprocity discount programs are: Texas 135-mile radius, Colorado-Arizona, Western Undergraduate Exchange (WUE), and Western Regional Graduate Program (WRGP) [5.7.18 NMAC].
+4. have not participated in certain tuition waiver or reciprocity discount programs for twelve consecutive months.
+Applicable waiver and tuition reciprocity discount programs are: Texas 135-mile radius, Colorado-Arizona, Western Undergraduate Exchange (WUE), and Western Regional Graduate Exchange Program (WRGP) [5.7.18 NMAC].

 Any act considered inconsistent with New Mexico residency, such as a voter registration in a different state, holding and/or maintaining a driver’s license in a different state, or holding and/or maintaining motor vehicle registration in a different state, or paying in-state tuition at a college or university in a different state will cause your resident classification to denied.